WILD BUCK AMERICAN RYE WHISKEY

 Up To 1 Year In A Lead-Free Decanter That Is Kept Away From Sunlight And Additional Heat Sources.

-Anyone who’s ever indulged in a drink or two knows that alcohol can make you really sleepy, real fast.
+Anyone who’s ever indulged in a drink or two knows that alcohol can make you sleepy, real fast.
 That’s because alcohol depresses the central nervous system.
 It has a sedative effect that helps you relax and makes you drowsy, so you fall asleep faster.

 Alcohol can cause weight gain in four ways: it stops your body from burning fat, it’s high in kilojoules, it can make you feel hungry, and it can lead to poor food choices.

-Whiskey must be bottled at not less than 80 proof – no ambiguity there.
+Whiskey must be bottled at at least 80 proof—there is no ambiguity there.
 The minute a grain distillate comes off the still, it must meet the legal definition of whiskey.
-High-Proof Whiskey like ourWild Buck American Rye Whiskey starts at 100-Proof.
+High-proof whiskey, like our Wild Buck American Rye Whiskey, starts at 100 proof.

-Higher-Proof Whiskey does not guarantee a higher quality, but the whiskey is less diluted and will deliver more flavor and higher alcohol.
+Higher-proof whiskey does not guarantee a higher quality, but the whiskey is less diluted and will deliver more flavor and higher alcohol.
 You then add drops of water to help disperse the surface alcohol and open it up.

 HISTORY OF WHISKEY (WHISKY)

-In 1823, the UK passed the Excise Act, legalizing the distillation (for a fee), and this put a practical end to the large-scale production of Scottish moonshine.
+In 1823, the UK passed the Excise Act, legalizing distillation (for a fee), and this put a practical end to the large-scale production of Scottish moonshine.

 By the 1880s, the French brandy industry was devastated by the phylloxera pest that ruined much of the grape crop; as a result, whisky became the primary liquor in many markets.